felipeamodio/felipeamodio/README.md

  I'm passionate about mobile development and care about the user experience...I'm always improving my hard skills as a developer, doing networking with co-workers and using the most modern techs.

 ##### "If you are offered a seat on a rocket, don't ask which seat it is.
-Just get on the rocket!"🚀
+Just get on the rocket!" - Sheryl Sandberg 🚀

  - 📱 I'm studying React Native for mobile development
  - 👨🏽‍💻 I work with tech since 2014
  - 💻 I'm currently attending college of systems analysis and development
- - 🌎 I had the great pleasure to help people
+ - 🌎 I have the great pleasure to help people
  - 🎮 I love to play videogames in my leisure time

 Reach me out 👇🏽